-Valuation method Years of projected cash flows Post-tax discount rate % Adslot-Symphony Integration Discounted cash flow 7 13
+Valuation method Years of projected cash flows Post-tax discount rate % Valuation method cash nows /0 Adslot-Symphony Integration Discounted cash flow 7 13

 A forecast period of greater than 5 years has been adopted without the use of a terminal value.
 This is considered appropriate given the expected timeframe upon which the current version of the integrated product will be able to generate revenues.
 Revenue growth forecast in the final two periods of the model are lower than the average growth forecast within the model.